ticki/termion/README.md

 See `examples/`, and the documentation, which can be rendered using `cargo doc`.

-For a more complete example, see [a minesweeper implementation](https://github.com/redox-os/games-for-redox/blob/master/src/minesweeper.rs), that I made for Redox using libterm.
+For a more complete example, see [a minesweeper implementation](https://github.com/redox-os/games-for-redox/blob/master/src/minesweeper.rs), that I made for Redox using termion.

 TODO
 ----